jamesstar89/fancy-post/README.md

 <img src="screenshots/fancy-post-example-1.png" title="fancy-post"/> <!-- .element height="100%" width="100%" -->

-Type "hello kitty" and Fancy post will return the most suitable form for your post entry, such as, `Post`, `Web url`, or `Image`.
+Type "hello kitty" and Fancy post will return the most suitable form for your post entry, such as, `Post`, `Web url` or `Image`.

 To get started, read the documentation and guidelines below.

 ## Motivation
-With Facebook, YouTube and WordPress giving you the power to publish your own content, this library will help you implement a front-end UI, that can be hooked into a variety of backend solutions, example, Firebase.
+With Facebook, YouTube and WordPress giving you the power to publish your own content, this library will help you implement a front-end UI, that can be hooked into a variety of backend solutions like Firebase.

 ## Supported React versions
 This package requires React 16.6.0 and higher.